TARGENE/TMLE.jl/docs/src/estimators_cheatsheet.md

 Finally, if you find inconsistencies or imprecision, please report it, so we can keep improving!

-!!! note
-    This page is still under construction and more content will be added in the coming months.

 ## Where it all begins

 ### Notations